 Ashley River Blue Trail

 The Ashley River Blue Trail Howard Bridgman Access at Bacon's Bridge opened to the public on December 2nd, 2017.
 The new access site, located at the front of Ashley River Park, provides public access to a unique stretch of river suitable for beginners and experienced paddlers alike.
 As future plans for additional upstream access come to fruition, adventurers will be able to utilize a series of regular public launching points for trips of varying lengths from the headwaters of the Ashley River all the way to Charleston Harbor!
-Maps of the Ashley River Blue Trail are available by contacting Eric Davis.
+Maps of the Ashley River Blue Trail are available by contacting Pam Zanowski.
 Visit the Ashley River Access page for additional information on the blue trail.